-The two areas of Kenya in which PCAT provides grants are both semi-arid, and have suffered over recent years from erratic rainfall.
+The two rural areas of Kenya in which PCAT provides grants are both semi-arid, and have suffered over recent years from erratic rainfall.
 Many families are still reliant on fetching water from water sources such as rivers which carry the risk of contamination from animals.
 Subsistence farmers rely on rainfall and very few have access to regular water supplies for irrigation.

 The provision of boreholes to provide safe water supplies, and small scale dams and water tanks to enable water collection and storage are all ways of helping local communities respond to water shortages.

 In the areas where PCAT’s partners work many local communities lack access to safe and reliable sources of drinking water.
 PCAT has funded the provision of a number of boreholes with handpumps, particularly in the Isiolo area.
+More recently PCAT has funded the drilling of a borehole for the school and community at Gacabari, a very isolated area of Mbeere district.
+The borehole is 30 metres deep.
+A pump and water storage tanks still need to be provided.
+Although the county government had promised funding for this no funding has yet been provided.

 PCAT has provided grants to farmers through Njarange Area Project to help meet the cost of water pipes to provide irrigation for domestic plots.
 The result is a significant increase in food production to help meet the family’s basic food needs.
 In 2014 50 families benefitted from these grants.